Coating: Applications

-Coatings are used to seal the surface of concrete, such as seamless polymer/resin flooring, bund wall/containment lining, waterproofing and damp proofing concrete walls and bridge decks.
+Coatings are used to seal the surface of concrete, such as seamless polymer/resin flooring, bund wall/containment lining, waterproofing and damp proofing concrete walls, and bridge decks.
+Compare with tradition coatings, moisture curing polyurethane has been widely used because of the excellent adaptability and ease of construction.
+The mechanical properties could be enhanced by introducing multiple hydrogen bonds and optimize the microphase separation structure.

-Roof coatings are designed primarily for waterproofing and sun reflection to reduce heating.
-They tend to be elastomeric to allow for movement of the roof without cracking the coating membrane.
+Most roof coatings are designed primarily for waterproofing, though sun reflection (to reduce heating and cooling) may also be a consideration.
+They tend to be elastomeric to allow for movement of the roof without cracking within the coating membrane.

-The coating, sealing and waterproofing of wood has been going on since biblical times, with God commanding Noah to build an ark and then coat it.
-Wood was and is a key material of construction since ancient times so its preservation by coating has received much attention.
-Efforts to improve the performance of wood coatings continues.
+Wood has been a key material in construction since ancient times, so its preservation by coating has received much attention.
+Efforts to improve the performance of wood coatings continue.